 - Promotes the British values

-- Is motivating and engaging for our child
+- Is motivating and engaging for our children

 We share high expectations of all stakeholders and ‘expect success’ in all areas of the curriculum.